nafg/reactive/reactive-web-demo/src/main/resources/site/core/EventStream.md

 will be removed.

 Idiomatic code should not cause side effects in the predicate;
-however there's nothing stopping you from doing so if you so desire.
+however there’s nothing stopping you from doing so if you so desire.

  <a class="btn btn-primary" target="_blank" href="/showdemo/EventStream_takeWhile">Live Example</a>

-### What's the point?
+### What’s the point?

 At this point you may be wondering why go through all these hoops?
 Why not use the regular listener pattern directly, like Swing does?

-The short answer is that, while it's a new way of thinking, in the long run it makes life easier.
-For example, if you take the imperative approach of adding a listener in response to one situation, in one method, and removing it in response to other situations, in other methods, the result is that you have code that manages listeners' lifecycles sprinkled in different places in code.
-Of course that means it's harder to keep track of.
-By abstracting over the concept of managing listeners' lifecycles, it becomes possible to program less in terms of what the computer should do next, and more in terms of what you want to happen, resulting in more maintainable code.
+The short answer is that, while it’s a new way of thinking, in the long run it makes life easier.
+For example, if you take the imperative approach of adding a listener in response to one situation, in one method, and removing it in response to other situations, in other methods, the result is that you have code that manages listeners’ lifecycles sprinkled in different places in code.
+Of course that means it’s harder to keep track of.
+By abstracting over the concept of managing listeners’ lifecycles, it becomes possible to program less in terms of what the computer should do next, and more in terms of what you want to happen, resulting in more maintainable code.